Sabadell: Sports

 Other major sports clubs are Club Natació Sabadell (Waterpolo and Swimming Club), with more than 30,000 members, OAR Gràcia Sabadell (Handball), currently playing in the First National Division (Group C) of the Spanish Handball League, the Unió Excursionista de Sabadell - UES (Hikers Club), with almost 3,000 associates, two basketball teams, the Sabadell Bàsquet and Sant Nicolau, both of them currently playing at EBA League, the Fourth Division of the Spanish Basketball League, and two historical tennis clubs, Cercle Sabadellès 1856 and Club de Tennis Sabadell, with 4,000 and 3,500 associates respectively.

 FC Barcelona player Sergio Busquets was born in Sabadell on 16 July 1988.

+Transport

+Sabadell Airport, is located in the city centre but there no scheduled flights to and from airport.
+Air travel is currently served by Josep Tarradellas Barcelona–El Prat Airport which is located 38 km south west of Sababell.